 The programme fee is 4,000 €.

-This fee covers the tuition fee as well as all cost for travel, accommodation and accreditations related to the study trips during the program.
+This fee covers the tuition fee as well as all costs for travel, accommodation, and accreditations related to the study trips during the programme.

 Applicants from European Low Production Capacity Countries can apply for one of the MEDIA – Creative Europe scholarships.
 See details in the FAQ section below.

 How exactly is NEXT WAVE different from other training programmes?

 How can I find out whether NEXT WAVE is the right programme for me?

-To make sure applying for and attending NEXT WAVE is the right step for you, please get in contact with the programme coordinator to schedule a Skype call via firstname.lastname@example.org.
+To be sure applying for and attending NEXT WAVE is the right step for you, please get in contact with the programme coordinator to schedule a Skype call via firstname.lastname@example.org.

 How many hours per week is the course?
 Is it done in weekend modules?